Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Compressing μMALL∞ cut-elimination sequences

 \subsection{Compression of infinitary cut-elimination}

-As explained in the introduction of this article, cut-elmination theorems for non-wellfounded proof systems rely on a rewriting relation \enquote{moving the cuts upwards} so that the corresponding infinitary rewriting produces a cut-free derivation.
-For $\muMALLi$ this rewriting relation is defined by three kinds root rewriting steps: \begin{itemize} \item steps handling technicalities related to multicuts, \eg merging a cut into a multicut, \item \defemph{principal steps}, corresponding to the situation where dual formulæ are (multi)cut against each other, for example:
+As explained in the introduction of this article, cut-elimination theorems for non-wellfounded proof systems rely on a rewriting relation \enquote{moving the cuts upwards} so that the corresponding infinitary rewriting sequences produce cut-free derivations.
+For $\muMALLi$ this rewriting relation is defined by three kinds of root rewriting steps: \begin{enumerate} \item steps handling technicalities related to multicuts, \eg merging a cut into a multicut, \item \defemph{principal steps}, corresponding to the situation where dual formulæ are (multi)cut against each other, for example:

-\item \defemph{commutative steps}, corresponding to the situation where a multicut is permuted with the last rule of one of its premisses, for example:
+\item \defemph{commutative steps}, corresponding to the situation where a multicut is permuted with the last rule of one of its premises, for example: